 Opportunities for part-time clinical work are dependent upon the candidate's citizenship and licensing status.

-The primary activity of the Fellow will be the participation in patient-oriented research, including taking a primary operational role in at least one major MGH-based research project through the term of the Fellowship.
+The primary activity of the Fellow will be the participation in patient-oriented research, including taking a primary operational role in at least one major Mass General-based research project through the term of the Fellowship.
 Topics for research projects vary from year to year.
-The Fellow will be assigned a topic based on clinical interest, application to the home institution, and MGH resources.
+The Fellow will be assigned a topic based on clinical interest, application to the home institution, and Mass General resources.
 Current opportunities (subject to change) include potential work in the following clinical areas:

-For more information on the OMS Fellowship in Clinical Investigation, visit the Center for Applied Clinical Investigation.
+For more information on the CACI Fellowship, visit the Center for Applied Clinical Investigation.

 Qualified applications should submit the following: